-- • While 95% of individuals with hearing loss could be successfully treated with hearing aids, only about 8.4 million of the 34 million Americans with hearing loss used them in 2008 according to the most recent 'MarkeTrak' report, the largest national consumer survey on hearing loss.
+- While 95% of individuals with hearing loss could be successfully treated with hearing aids, only about 30% of the 33 million Americans with hearing loss (9 million people) used them in 2015 according to the 'MarkeTrak' report, the largest national consumer survey on hearing loss.

 - Hearing aids are not covered under Medicare, or under the vast majority of state mandated benefits.
-In fact, 61% of hearing aid purchases involve no third party payment according to the most recent MarkeTrak report.
+In fact, 48% of hearing aid purchases involve no third party payment according to the MarkeTrak report.
 This places the entire burden of the purchase on the consumer.

 - 33% of individuals with hearing loss have incomes of less than $30,000 per year according to the Better Hearing Institute, and household incomes of individuals with untreated hearing loss are usually much lower than their non hearing impaired counterparts.

 - 68% of those with hearing loss cite financial constraints as a core reason they do not use hearing aids.

 - Consumer Reports recommends that people with hearing loss spend between $500 and $3,000 per hearing aid depending on the level of technology and features with all essential professional services included.

 What is the extent of the problem with hearing loss in the U.S.?